-For more information on student engagement activity please see our blog or contact Dr Jill LeBihan
+For more information on student engagement activity please see our blog pages or contact Dr Jill LeBihan.

 We collaborate with national bodies such as the HEA, QAA, TSEP, RAISE, REACT and the Change Agents Network amongst others, to develop communities of practice and inform approaches to teaching and learning.